Leland Baldwin: Military service

 Baldwin enlisted with a Captain's commission in the United States Air Force on May 13, 1942.
 On December 17, 1943, he reached the rank of Major, and on February 27, 1945, he reached the rank of Lieutenant colonel.
 As a historical editor he did not participate in combat, but he was present in the European Theater, including Tunisia and the Allied Invasion of Italy.
 He received the EAME Ribbon, the Legion of Merit, and five Overseas Service Bars.
 He served in the Tenth Air Force's intelligence division.

-While deployed, he met Elliot Roosevelt, Thornton Wilder, Lauris Norstad, John Higham, and Bernard Berenson.
+While deployed, he met Elliott Roosevelt, Thornton Wilder, Lauris Norstad, John Higham, and Bernard Berenson.
 Baldwin continued to maintain steady correspondence with Berenson for years after the war.
 He also penned an unpublished 280 page memoir on the war titled Staff Captains Never Die.
 Among other details, Staff Captains Never Die describes the logistics of Operation Strangle and Baldwin's knowledge of the atomic bomb long before its use.
 He retired from active duty on January 5, 1946.

 Writing career

 History

 In 1937, Baldwin released his first book, Pittsburgh: The Story of a City, as a part of the Western Pennsylvania Historical Survey.
 It described in-depth the history of Pittsburgh, with a focus on Pittsburgh's history prior to the American Civil War.
 The book covers the full history of Pittsburgh and its land, speaking of the many "growing pains" the city faced.

 Baldwin wrote and published his second book, Whiskey Rebels: The Story of a Frontier Uprising, in 1939.
 The book tells the story of the Whiskey rebellion.
 The University of Pittsburgh alumni review stated "This book is written to be read.
 It's history told the way it should be told, if it’s to be interesting to a larger group than the professional historians."

 In 1941, Baldwin published The Keelboat Age on Western Waters.
 It was the last of ten books published with the Western Pennsylvania Historical Survey.
 It focuses on boating in the West prior to the steamboat.

 Baldwin published The Story of the Americas in 1943.
-Designed for popular consumption, rather than for historians, the book used "unorthodox vocabulary" to describe many events "selected for interest rather than importance."
+Designed for popular consumption, rather than for historians, the book used "unorthodox vocabulary" and "some events" were "obviously selected for their interest rather than their significance."

 In 1944, Baldwin, inspired by his time in Europe throughout the war, wrote God's Englishman: The Evolution of Anglo-Saxon Spirit.
 Baldwin posits that the success of the British Empire is due to The English Conscience, which developed as result of a variety of factors, including English isolation, philosophy, and The Common Law.